-This test shall use two transversely mounted rows of seats so the ATDs are facing the opposing row of seats and facing the direction of travel (reference Figure 8).
+Two or three transversely mounted rows of seats, as appropriate, shall be configured such that the ATDs are facing the row of impact seats and facing the direction of travel l (reference Figure 8).
+If back-to-back seats (shown in the open bay configuration on the right) are present in the intended service configuration, then the adjacent seat depicted in Figure 8 should be used in the test.
 If seats contain adjustable features such as recline, tray tables and footrests, then these shall be placed in the stowed positions.